International Development Association: Replenishment rounds

 Although the IDA's funds are now regularly replenished, this does not happen without some financial and political challenges for the donating countries.
-When donor countries convene to negotiate the replenishments, there is often intense discussion about redefining the association's goals and objectives or even about reforming the IDA.
+When donor countries convene to negotiate the replenishments, there is often intense discussion about redefining the association's goals and objectives or IDA reform.
 Due to delays in the United States Congress impeding the approval of IDA funding, the association's members implemented a set of policy triggers outlining the commitment threshold necessary for replenishment to take effect.
 The threshold imposed a requirement that an aggregate share of 85% in voting stock is necessary for executing a replenishment.
 The threshold was implemented with the aim to compel the United States to participate in replenishment rounds.
 Though countries intended for the triggers to hold the United States to its commitments, the threshold ultimately provided the United States a de facto veto power over replenishment and capital increase negotiations due to its ability to bring replenishment negotiations to an impasse by threatening to withhold support.
 The U.S. has used this influence to further its long-term foreign policy objectives and short-term political and economic goals by imposing conditionality on replenishment negotiations.

 Lending

 The IDA lends to countries with the aim to finance projects that will develop infrastructure and improve education, healthcare, access to clean water and sanitation facilities, and environmental responsibility.
 It is considered to be the soft lending window of the World Bank, while the IBRD is considered to be the hard lending window.
-The association offers grants and loans with maturities ranging from 25 to 40 years, grace periods of 5 to 10 years, and interest rates of 2.8% or 1.25% depending on whether the borrower is a blend country and to which degree it is eligible.
+The association offers grants and loans with maturities ranging from 25 to 40 years, grace periods of 5 to 10 years, and interest rates of 2.8% or 1.25% depending on whether the borrower is a blend country – a country also eligible for IBRD loans – and to which degree it is eligible.
 Regular IDA-eligible borrowers may take advantage of no-interest loans.
 Financial resources are allocated to eligible countries based on their success at implementing pro-growth and a poverty-reducing domestic policies.
 The IDA uses the World Bank's Country Policy and Institutional Assessment (CPIA) development indicator to determine each country's place in a resource allocation index.
 It then prioritizes its lending to those countries which are indicated to be most promising in terms of favorable policies and aid effectiveness.
 The IDA adopted the Crisis Response Window in 2007 to enable the rapid provision of emergency financing in response to crises.
 The association adopted the Immediate Response Mechanism in 2011 to provide IDA borrowers with immediate access to withdraw undisbursed portions of their loans, should a crisis arise that meets the mechanism's criteria.